-With most global supply lines immediately interrupted and more extensive production processes unable to pivot quickly to meet demand, domestic additive manufacturing (AM) reacted swily with innovative and elegant solutions.
+With most global supply lines immediately interrupted and more extensive production processes unable to pivot quickly to meet demand, domestic additive manufacturing (AM) reacted swiftly with innovative and elegant solutions.

 Midwest Prototyping in Blue Mounds, Wisconsin, has long been a leader in commercializing 3D printing/AM innovations.
-As a “customer-first” digital manufacturing center, its focus has always been on exceeding customer expectations and collaborating with clients, material suppliers, and technology partners to build lasting solutions.
+As a “customer-first” digital manufacturing center, it has always focused on exceeding customer expectations and collaborating with clients, material suppliers, and technology partners to build lasting solutions.
 In that regard, when approached by a medical device company with a list of objectives and a short time frame, the Midwest Team jumped into action.

-Given the volume and timeline requirements, it was initially assumed that Midwest Prototyping’s substantial urethane casting operation, which oen provides a “bridge” between prototyping and low volume projects to larger-scale injection molding, would be the solution.
-Urethane casting can oen meet client demands without having to invest in expensive molds or high-volume processes.
+Given the volume and timeline requirements, it was initially assumed that Midwest Prototyping’s substantial urethane casting operation, which oen provides a “bridge” between prototyping and low-volume projects to larger-scale injection molding, would be the solution.
+Urethane casting can oen meet client demands without investing in expensive molds or high-volume processes.
 In this regard, the urethane team most oen uses stereolithography to produce highly detailed master parts as a pattern to create an inexpensive silicone mold for casting multiple copies.

-In this instance, the client asked for the final parts in silicone rubber, which eliminated the possibility of using a silicone rubber mold.
-The compressed timeline also didn’t allow for a CNC aluminum mold to be produced.
+In this instance, the client asked for the final parts in silicone rubber, eliminating the possibility of using a silicone rubber mold.
+The compressed timeline also didn’t allow a CNC aluminum mold to be produced.
 The decision was made to go directly to production by 3D printing the mold.
-While using 3D printed molds is not novel, using them to produce silicone rubber parts, a process that requires high-temperature curing, was new for Midwest, and several key lessons were learned along the way.
+While using 3D printed molds is not novel, using them to have silicone rubber parts, a process that requires high-temperature curing, was new for Midwest, and several vital lessons were learned along the way.

-From the beginning, Somos® PerFORM from DSM (link) was chosen for the mold.
-Its excellent high-heat tolerance, outstanding detail resolution, and stiffness are ideal for various applications, including tooling, wind tunnel testing, high-temperature applications, and electrical.
+From the beginning, Somos® PerFORM from DSM was chosen for the mold.
+Its outstanding high-heat tolerance, excellent detail resolution, and stiffness are ideal for various applications, including tooling, wind tunnel testing, high-temperature applications, and electrical.
 In discussions with the DSM technical reps, Midwest was able to work through some of the concerns early in the process and modify its approach when faced with roadblocks.

 Thicker is better